We’re investing and upgrading the transmission system to deliver the electricity that supports the growth of Luzerne County.

 When will this project be built?

-We anticipate the entire construction process for the transmission lines and switchyards will require approximately a year and a half.
-With a proposed start date of spring 2026 and completion by fall 2027.
+If approved, we anticipate the entire construction process for the transmission lines and switchyards will require about a year and a half with a proposed start date in February 2027.

 Will this project affect my property value?